coinvent/coinvent/architecture.md

  - `ontology` Start defining a Concept.
  - `end` Finish defining a Concept.
  - `view` Specify a mapping between Concepts, e.g. `view MyView : A to B =`
- - `with` Start of a symbol mapping.
+ - `with` Start of a symbol mapping within a combine statement.
  - `combine` Compute the colimit, e.g. `ontology B = combine I1, I2`
  - `hide` Used in a mapping to drop a symbol.
  - `=`